YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     </table>

 15. When a player attempts to set a block that is *very* far away.<br>
-  (this usually indicates a hacker is trying to get information about other players' locations, or is using hack client)
+  (this usually indicates a hacker is trying to get information about other players' locations, or is using the hack client)

     <table>
     <tr><td></td><td><b>Default</b></td><td></td></tr>